Billy McKinlay

 As a player, he was a midfielder who notably played in the Premier League for Blackburn Rovers, Leicester City, Bradford City and Fulham.
-He also played in the Scottish Premiership for Dundee United, the Football League for Preston North End and the Scottish Football League for Clydebank.
+He also played in the Scottish Premiership and Scottish Football League for Dundee United, the Football League for Preston North End and the Scottish Football League for Clydebank.
 McKinlay appeared 29 times for Scotland and played at Euro 1996 and the 1998 World Cup.

 As a coach, he has worked for Fulham, the Northern Ireland national team and Watford.
 He was appointed Watford head coach in September 2014 but left the post after eight days.
 After a spell as assistant head coach with Real Sociedad in Spain, he joined Norwegian club Stabæk in November 2015, before being sacked in July 2016.
-He has since worked at Sunderland and Stoke City is currently the assistant manager of West Ham United.
+He has since worked at Sunderland, Stoke City and West Ham United.